climatetracecoalition/methodology-documents/2025/readme.md

 ## Climate TRACE 2025 (version 4.1)
 The 2025 database updates will be provided at the end of every month.

 A [*Changelogs*](https://github.com/climatetracecoalition/methodology-documents/tree/main/2025/CHANGELOG) directory is provided to describe the individual sectors that were updated every month.
+Sectors with significant updates will have their methodology updated to reflect these updates.

 Climate TRACE v4.1 are updates of the fall 2024 database (v4.0) release, which can be found in [*READ ME_Climate TRACE_v4 release_Nov2024 - About the data_v4*](https://github.com/climatetracecoalition/methodology-documents/blob/main/2025/README/READ%20ME_Climate%20TRACE_v4%20release_Nov2024%20-%20About%20the%20data_v4.pdf).